-Ra Ratings for Progress Towards Results: (one rating for each outcome and for the objective) 6 Highly Satisfactory (HS) The objective/outcome is expected to achieve or exceed all its end-of-project targets, without major shortcomings.
-The progress towards the objective/outcome can be presented as "good practice".
-5 Satisfactory (S) The objective/outcome is expected to achieve most of its end-of-project targets, with only minor shortcomings.
-4 Moderately Satisfactory (MS) The objective/outcome is expected to achieve most of its end-of-project targets but with significant shortcomings.
-3 Moderately Unsatisfactory (HU) The objective/outcome is expected to achieve its end-of-project targets with major shortcomings.
+Ra Ratings for Progress Towards Results: (one rating for each outcome and for the objective) Highly Satisfactory The objective/outcome is expected to achieve or exceed all its end-of-project targets, 6 (HS) without major shortcomings.
+The progress towards the objective/outcome can be (113) presented as "good practice".
+5 Satisfactory (S) The objective/outcome is expected to achieve most of its end-of-project targets, with 5 Satisfactory (S) only minor shortcomings.
+4 Moderately The objective/outcome is expected to achieve most of its end-of-project targets but 4 Satisfactory (MS) with significant shortcomings.
+3 Moderately The objective/outcome is expected to achieve its end-of-project targets with major 3 Unsatisfactory (HU) shortcomings.
 2 Unsatisfactory (U) The objective/outcome is expected not to achieve most of its end-of-project targets.
-1 Highly Unsatisfactory (HU) The objective/outcome has failed to achieve its midterm targets, and is not expected to achieve any of its end-of-project targets.
+1 Highly The objective/outcome has failed to achieve its midterm targets, and is not expected 1 Unsatisfactory (HU) to achieve any of its end-of-project targets.

-Ra Ratings for Project Implementation & Adaptive Management: (one overall rating) 6 Highly Satisfactory (HS) Implementation of all seven components - management arrangements, work planning, finance and co-finance, project-level monitoring and evaluation systems, stakeholder engagement, reporting, and communications - is leading to efficient and effective project implementation and adaptive management.
+Ra Ratings for Project Implementation & Adaptive Management: (one overall rating) 6 Implementation of all seven components - management arrangements, work planning, finance and co-finance, project-level monitoring and evaluation systems stakeholder engagement, reporting, and communications - is leading to efficient effective project implementation and adaptive management.
 The project can be presented as "good practice".
-5 Satisfactory (S) Implementation of most of the seven components is leading to efficient and effective project implementation and adaptive management except for only few that are subject to remedial action.
+5 Implementation of most of the seven components is leading to efficient and effecti project implementation and adaptive management except for only few that are subject to remedial action.
 4 Moderately Satisfactory (MS) Implementation of some of the seven components is leading to efficient and effective project implementation and adaptive management, with some components requiring remedial action.
 3 Moderately Unsatisfactory (MU) Implementation of some of the seven components is not leading to efficient and effective project implementation and adaptive, with most components requiring remedial action.
 2 Unsatisfactory (U) Implementation of most of the seven components is not leading to efficient and effective project implementation and adaptive management.
 1 Highly Unsatisfactory (HU) Implementation of none of the seven components is leading to efficient and effective project implementation and adaptive management.

-Ratings for Sustainability: (one overall rating) 4 Likely (L) Negligible risks to sustainability, with key outcomes on track to be achieved by the project's closure at expected to continue into the foreseeable future 3 Moderately Likely (ML) Moderate risks, but expectations that at least some outcomes will be sustained due to the progress towards results on outcomes at the Midterm Review 2 Moderately Unlikely (MU) Significant risk that key outcomes will not carry on after project closure, although some outputs and activities should carry on 1 Unlikely (U) Severe risks that project outcomes as well as key outputs will not be sustained
+Ra Ratings for Sustainability: (one overall rating) 1 /1 Negligible risks to sustainability, with key outcomes on track to be achieved by the project's closure and expected to continue into the foreseeable future 3 Moderately Likely (ML) Moderate risks, but expectations that at least some outcomes will be sustained of to the progress towards results on outcomes at the Midterm Review 2 Moderately Unlikely Significant risk that key outcomes will not carry on after project closure (MU) some outputs and activities should carry on 1 Unlikely (U) Severe risks that project outcomes as well as key outputs will not be sustained

-ToR ANNEX F: MTR Report Clearance Form (to be completed by the Commissioning Unit and RTA and included in the final document)
+TOR ANNEX F: MTR Report Clearance Form

+(to be completed and signed by the Commissioning Unit and RTA and included in the final document)